wp-plugins/statsfc-score-predictor/readme.txt

 Tags: widget, football, soccer, score, predictor, premier league, fa cup, league cup, champions league, europa league, uefa Requires at least: 3.3
 Tested up to: 4.0
-Stable tag: 1.12
+Stable tag: 1.13
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This widget will place a score predictor for all matches of any Premier League team on your website.
+This widget will place a score predictor for a football team's matches on your website.

 == Description ==

-Add a score predictor for Premier League, FA Cup or League Cup matches to your WordPress website.
+Add a score predictor for football matches to your WordPress website.
 To request a key sign up for your free trial at [statsfc.com](https://statsfc.com).

 For a demo, check out [wp.statsfc.com/score-predictor/](http://wp.statsfc.com/score-predictor/).